Hermes Agent

 Installation

-Docker Compose setup for self-hosting Hermes Agent with persistent ~/.hermes storage, safe provider/API key handling, gateway uptime, and container logs.
+Docker Compose setup and troubleshooting for self-hosting Hermes Agent with persistent ~/.hermes storage, safe provider/API key handling, UID-aware volumes, gateway uptime, container logs, and protected dashboard access.

 Quick answer